hfg-gmuend/hfg-documentation-generator/readme.md

 **Windows**

-* Install and start a local server like [XAMPP](https://www.apachefriends.org/) that supports the latest PHP version.
+* Install and start a local Apache server like [XAMPP](https://www.apachefriends.org/) that supports PHP 7.1+.
 * Download this repository
 * Unzip the package
 * Move the unpacked folder inside your webserver folder, e.g. "C:\xampp\htdocs\"